TimeSplitters: TimeSplitters 2 HD remake

 During an interview in 2012 about their mobile game studio, Crash Lab, former Free Radical team members Steve Ellis, Martin Wakeley and Lee Musgrave confirmed that an HD version of TimeSplitters 2 had been in development as a downloadable product during 2008; however, the product was never released before Free Radical shut down.
 Ellis expressed a desire to see the HD version released eventually, opining that "it could be the catalyst that is required in order to raise enough interest in TimeSplitters 4 that a publisher might want to fund it."

-As an easter egg within Homefront: The Revolution, developed by Dambuster Studios and released by Deep Silver in 2016),ll players could use an in-game arcade machine to play the first two levels of TimeSplitters 2, remade in high-definition.
+As an easter egg within Homefront: The Revolution, developed by Dambuster Studios and released by Deep Silver in 2016, players could use an in-game arcade machine to play the first two levels of TimeSplitters 2, remade in high-definition.
 During 2021 interviews, developer Matt Phillips revealed that the game actually contained a full 4K resolution remake of the game.
 The unlock code required to access the full version, including multiplayer features, if the arcade machine were moved to a different map, had since been lost by Phillips: however, he had given it previously to a friend to "leak" in a Discord channel, which the friend had been banned for from the channel, thereby allowing Xbox principal software engineer Spencer Perreault to obtain the code several days after the interview and share it on Twitter.
 An insider source later confirmed to Eurogamer that the unlock codes were from the original game likely for testing or press versions and that the easter egg had only ever been intended to cover the first two levels; however, the fastest way to include those levels was to include the full story mode, with a "soft-lock" in place.
 Dambuster only realised there was a way to unlock the full game after Homefront shipped.

 In another easter egg, this time within the November 2020 "Fallen God" expansion for SpellForce 3, published by THQ Nordic, whose parent company, the Embracer Group, acquired the rights to TimeSplitters in 2018, players found an item for sale by an in-game vendor named "TimeSplitters 2 Remake."
-The item contained the following in-game blurb:"It’s finally coming!
+The item contained the following in-game blurb:"It's finally coming!
 The iconic shooter, which has stood the test of time to join the era of modern games."This led to speculation that the company were planning to release this remake as a genuine product; however, a spokesperson for THQ Nordic confirmed that the item was "just an innocent Easter egg" and the vendor was "a character known especially for not telling the truth."
 A subsequent statement from THQ stated that:"The intention behind those easter eggs was pure fun.
 When Koch Media and Deep Silver are ready to talk about TimeSplitters, they will make sure to get heard."